drush-ops/drush/docs/bastion.md

 # Remote Operations on Drupal Sites via a Bastion Server

 Wikipedia defines a [bastion server](http://en.wikipedia.org/wiki/Bastion_host) as "a special purpose computer on a network specifically designed and configured to withstand attacks."
 For the purposes of this documentation, though, any server that you can ssh through to reach other servers will do.
-Using standard ssh and drush techniques, it is possible to make a two-hop remote command look and act as if the destination machine is on the same network as the source machine.
+Using standard ssh and Drush techniques, it is possible to make a two-hop remote command look and act as if the destination machine is on the same network as the source machine.

---

 ## Recap of Remote Site Aliases